HimanshuR321/SoC-IITB-2025-Trackathon/README.md

 - A working internet (yep, no Jio excuses)
 - Slight knowledge of HTML/CSS/JS helps, but **zero pressure**
 - MOST IMPORTANT:
-> _Google things like your crush’s Insta.
+> _Google things.
 Relentlessly._ 🔍

 ---

 ## 💬 Final Words From Your Chill Mentor™

 _“Code breaks sometimes.
 You cry.
 You fix it.
-Then you tweet about it.
+Then you make a linkedin post about it.
 That’s life.”_ 😎

 Let’s make something cool together.
 Welcome to Trackathon fam! 🫂🚀